 In an ornate display, the ancient remains of Saint Andrew are located in a corner of St. Mary’s Catholic Cathedral.
-Saint Andrew was a follower of Jesus Christ, one of the original 12 apostles.
+Saint Andrew was an ancient Celt who followed of Jesus Christ, to become one of the original 12 apostles.
 He also happens to be the patron saint of Scotland and the device he was sacrificed on is featured on the country’s flag.
 This inverted white cross is called the Saltire, and this white “X” appears on the Union Jack, the national flag of the United Kingdom.

-There are competing stories as to how the shoulder bone of this martyred saint arrived in the nation’s capital.
-One legend states that in 345, a Greek monk by the name of St. Regulus brought the relics to the county of Fife, which lies just north of Edinburgh.
-He is said to have enshrined the religious artifacts at what is now known as Saint Andrews Cathedral.
+There are competing stories as to how these legendary relics, including; pieces of a shoulder bone, three fingers, an arm bone, a kneecap, and a tooth, of this martyred saint arrived in the nation’s capital.
+One legend states that in 345, a Greek monk by the name of St. Regulus brought the relics to the county of Fife, which lies just to the north of Edinburgh.
+He is said to have enshrined these religious artifacts at what is now known as Saint Andrews Cathedral.
 This occurred after Regulus had a dream informing him to bring the bones to the “ends of the earth,” for protection.
-A far less elaborate tale says that the artifacts were brought to the country in 732 by Bishop Acca of Hexham.
+There are even tales that the boat became shipwrecked along this rocky coast of Scotland. of A far less elaborate tale says that the artifacts were brought to the country in 732 by Bishop Acca of Hexham.

 One story surrounding how Saint Andrew became the patron saint of Scotland dates back to the Battle of Athelstaneford in East Lothian.
 Prior to the battle, the Pictish king Agnus prayed to the saint for victory.
 After his favorable triumph, he was rewarded with a vision of the Saltire,(a crux decussate) displayed across the blue sky.
 This visage became the national flag of Scotland.

-Saint Andrews Cathedral became extremely popular during the Middle Ages, as pilgrims flocked to the church to worship at the shrine.
+Saint Andrews Cathedral became extremely popular during the Middle Ages, as pilgrims flocked to the church to worship these holy remains at the shrine dedicated to the saint.
 Disaster struck in 1559, when devout followers of the fire and brimstone preacher John Knox destroyed this religious institution.
-Luckily, several pieces of the saint were preserved.
+Luckily, several pieces of the saint’s remains were preserved.
 In 1879, a gift of the saint’s shoulder bone was given to Saint Mary’s Cathedral.
 While on a visit in 1969, Pope Paul VI presented another relic with the words: “Peter greets his brother Andrew.”

 Know Before You Go